pablof7z/dvm-references/README.md

 # DVM Reference Implementation

-This is a reference implementation of DVM (Data Vending Machine) backend.
+This is a reference implementation of a DVM (Data Vending Machine) backend.

 ## Properties